 The other easy timeline addition is to ensure that you have workflow documentation 100% complete as a result of not just validation but as a result of the most up to date workflows and integrated testing, all before training begins.
-This will ensure that training is as complete as possible, and your go-live build will be much better suited for your end users.
+This ensures that training is as complete as possible, and your go-live build is better suited for your end users.

-But then you’ve created another problem–what do you do with your training team if you are moving some of the other work up?
+But then you’ve created another problem.
+What do you do with your training team if you’re moving some of the other work up?
 That’s easy: put them to work, just in a slightly different way that will benefit the build team greatly.
-In the beginning of most projects you bring in the Principal Trainers (Instructional Designers), but the majority of their early work is negated due to build and other decision-making changes throughout the build phases of the project.
+In the beginning of most projects you bring in the Principal Trainers (Instructional Designers).
+The majority of their early work, however, no longer natters due to changes throughout the build phases of the project.